datopian/flowershow/site/content/docs/publish-tutorial.md

 ---
-title: How to (self) publish your digital garden with Flowershow
+title: Self publish your digital garden with Flowershow
 ---

 ## Prepare the content